 Continue reading “The Dreadful ‘Goto’”

-Bit-manipulating code is very common when you go “low level” with your coding, usually with C. It may be needed when you manipulate HW registers with a certain bit structure, when you want to compress data elements to occupy bits instead of double words or bytes, or for any other reason.
+Achieving Clean Code can get harder when you go down to the nuts and bolts.
+Bit-manipulating code is very common when you go “low level” with your coding, usually with C. It may be needed when you manipulate HW registers with a certain bit structure, when you want to compress data elements to occupy bits instead of double words or bytes, or for a number of other reasons.

 Imagine a register that is used to set the speed for an imaginary communication device.
 The register can be set with RX speed, TX speed, a “go” bit to propagate the changes and a “ready” bit to indicate when our last “set” operation is done propagating and the HW is ready to work with the new sttings.
 More formally, it can be put like this: